loveOSS/resiliency/README.md

 ### Monitoring

-This library is shipped with a minimalist system to help you monitor your circuits.
+This library provides a minimalist system to help you monitor your circuits.

 ```php
 $monitor = new SimpleMonitor();